Unidata/netcdf-c/docs/user_defined_formats.md

 ## Creating a User-Defined Format {#udf_Create_UDF}

-Creators of user-defined format libraries will have to become familar with the internals of the netCDF-4 code.
+Creators of user-defined format libraries will have to become familiar with the internals of the netCDF-4 code.

 ### Read-Only User-Defined Formats